-My name is Robert Chelle with Chelle Law, and my firm assists physicians with employment contract issues.
-Continuing in my series of casual conversations about specific topics, today we’re going to review, how do you terminate a physician contract without cause.
-In any physician contract, there’s going to be different ways the contract can be terminated.
-It can be through mutual agreement, it can be the contract just ends if no one wants to renew it, it can also be for cause.
+How do you terminate a physician’s contract without-cause?
+In any physician contract, you can terminate a contract in different ways.
+It can be through mutual agreement.
+It can be the contract ends if no one wants to renew it, and it can also be for-cause.
 There will be a giant list of things.
-The employer can fire the physician for cause if you lose your license, DEA registration, you’re uninsurable, have a felony or you’re on the OIG list.
-Those are all things that are obvious.
-If you can’t practice medicine, you can’t work for the employer, so they can terminate it for cause the employee meaning the physician should also be able to terminate the agreement for cause.
+The employer can fire the physician for-cause if you lose your license, DEA registration, are uninsurable, have a felony, or are on the OIG list.
+Those are all obvious things.
+If you can’t practice medicine, you can’t work for the employer so that they can terminate it for a cause.
+The physician should also be able to terminate the agreement for-cause.

 Without Cause Termination by Physicians

-Once the physician gives notice that they want to terminate the contract without cause, and let’s just say they have a 60-day notice requirement, then they’ll have to work out those 60 days.
-And then after the 60 days are done, they can leave.
-There should be language in there that states if the physician gives notice and the employer doesn’t want them to work anymore the employer can say, I don’t want you to work 60 days.
-I just want you to go home.
-However, the employer would then still have to pay the physician for those 60 days.
+Once the physician gives notice that they want to terminate the contract without-cause, and let’s say they have a 60-day notice requirement, they’ll have to work out those 60 days.
+And then, after the 60 days are over, they can leave.
+There should be language that states if the physician gives notice and the employer doesn’t want them to work anymore.
+The employer can say, I don’t want you to work 60 days.
+I want you to go home.
+However, the employer would still have to pay the physician for those 60 days.

 Physician Employment Contract

-The reason without cause termination is important is that no job is perfect.
-It’s also difficult to kind of gauge through the interview process and going out and meeting the people, seeing the offices, the physician can kind of get a feel of whether there will be a good cultural fit or not, but sometimes it’s a facade.
-The physician thinks it’s going be a great match and you get there and it’s not.
-If there wasn’t without cause termination and you just had to work out whatever the initial term was: one year, two year, three years, you’re stuck for that amount of time if it’s not in there and they’re not breaching the contract.
-So, without cause termination kind of gives the flexibility if situation is not working out and it kind of goes both sides.
-Sometimes an employer brings a physician in and they’re not a good fit and they want to get rid of the physician.
+The reason without-cause termination is essential is that no job is perfect.
+It’s also difficult to gauge through the interview process and going out, meeting the people, and seeing the offices.
+The physician can get a feel of whether there will be an excellent cultural fit, but sometimes it’s a facade.
+The physician thinks it will be a great match, and you get there, and it’s not.
+If there wasn’t without-cause termination and you just had to work out the initial term: one year, two years, three years, you’re stuck for that amount of time if it’s not in there and they’re not breaching the contract.
+So, without-cause termination kind of gives flexibility if the situation is not working out and goes on both sides.
+Sometimes an employer brings a physician who is not a good fit and wants to eliminate the physician.

-Some considerations if the physician is going to terminate the agreement without cause.
-First, usually if you’re with a small physician owned group and you terminate the employment agreement without cause, that physician will be responsible to pay for tail insurance.
-If you’re an employee of a big hospital or health network, you almost never have to pay for tail.
+Some considerations if the physician is going to terminate the agreement without-cause.
+First, usually, if you’re with a small physician-owned group and you terminate the employment agreement without-cause, that physician will be responsible for paying for tail insurance.
+If you’re an employee of a big hospital or health network, you seldom have to pay for tail insurance.
 Are there any repayment obligations for the signing bonus relocation assistance?
-Usually if you leave within the first term, you’ll have to repay some kind of fraction of that.
-What happens to the compensation after the agreement’s terminated?
-If a physician is on a pure net collections based agreement and the agreement states when the contract terminates no more compensation goes to the physician.
+Usually, if you leave within the first term, you’ll have to repay some fraction.
+What happens to the compensation after the agreement is terminated?
+Suppose a physician is on a pure net-collections-based agreement.
+The agreement states no more compensation goes to the physician when the contract terminates.

 Employer Practice Agreement Issues